 The price does not include transport to and from the hotel (air fare, rental cars, etc.) and transport in the area.
-It is planned that the 6-10 participants and the instructor will drive in 2-3 cars for the shooting (the instructor in his car and 1-2 cars from the participants).
+It is planned that the up to 10 participants and the instructor will drive in 2-3 cars for the shooting (the instructor in his car and 1-2 cars from the participants depending on group size).
 Since we will start in hotel Adler near Bolzano and end in hotel Argentina near Cortina d'Ampezzo the best airport for arrival and departure is Venice (Venezia).
 The driving time from the Venice Marco Polo airport to hotel Adler is about 3 hours and the return trip from hotel Argentina is about 2 hours.
 If Venice is not practical then Milan is the alternative but the driving time is considerably longer.
 From hotel Argentina it is about 5 hours and to hotel Adler it is about 3.5 hours.

 To share a car e-mail addresses will be exchanged among the participants such that sharing of rental cars can be planned in advance.
 A booking sheet including arrival and departure dates are sent to the participants of the workshop to help finding a match in sharing a rental car.
 A rental car no smaller than a Fiat Punto (midsized car) is assumed for 3-4 photographers per car including their equipment (please do not choose a Fiat 500 or similar small car not suitable for 3-4 photographers).
 The plan is that every day it is changed who is driving together in order to get the most value of discussions among the participants.
 The reason for not including transportation is that it would add substantial extra cost to the workshop to include this and most participants would likely combine a workshop with a stay in the area.
 If you would like to bring a spouse or friend to the workshop, then please indicate this in the registration e-mail.
 A spouse or friend cannot participate in any of the workshop activities, but are welcome to breakfasts and dinners.
 The lunch is a working lunch so it is only for workshop participants.
 A GPS unit or navigation app on a smart phone is highly recommended and mobile phones to get reconnected, if getting lost.
 The instructor will have a mobile phone operational at all times and walkie talkies in the cars.